Custom Printing with Metallic Ink

 Metal Madness - A Lustrous Add-on

-Metallic inks are special inks with fine reflective metallic particles that create a shine and luster you won't see in standard inks.
-Silver and gold metallics are most common, but metallic inks also come in bright blues, vibrant purples, hot reds and burnished coppers.
+Metallic inks are special inks that create a shine and luster you won't see in standard inks.
+Silver and gold metallics are the most common, but metallic inks also come in bright blues, vibrant purples, hot reds and burnished coppers.
 Metallic inks are perfect for presenting that high-end image because they add attention-grabbing shine to any printed piece without the higher cost of foil stamping.
 There are a variety of different ways you can incorporate metallic inks into your organization's print materials.
 Consider the following ideas:

 - Highlight headlines or important points on postcards, brochures, and flyers